stevenrskelton/stevenrskelton.github.io/_posts/2022-09-16-lit-custom-component-svg-generation.md

 ]'/>
 ```

-### Framework
+### Conclusion

-The 2 code implementations are very similar, so what makes the overhead of the Lit Template library worth it?
+The 2 code implementations are very similar.
+The custom element `<pie-chart>` is nice and the `svg` render engine in Lit is slick.

-The key difference here is that there is a disconnect in the direct DOM implementation, and the `slices` data
+Another major benefit of using Lit in this example is that there is no need to use element ids.
+The direct DOM implimentation requires each use to have a unique id, and to call the `pieChart(id)` function on both page load and any subsequent data change.
+Managing corresponding DOM and javascript function calls will require a convoluted mapping should this SVG be used in something like a listview or table.